orbitalquark/textadept/doc/manual.md

 ### Replace in Selection

 By default, "Replace All" replaces all text in the buffer.
-Selecting a continuous block of text and then "Replace All" replaces all text in the selection.
+Selecting a contiguous block of text and then performing "Replace All" replaces all text in the selection.
 "Replace All" within rectangular or multiple selections is currently not supported.

 ### Find in Files

-`Ctrl+Shift+F` brings up Find in Files (`⌘⇧F` on Mac OSX | none in curses) and prompts for a directory to search.
+`Ctrl+Shift+F` brings up Find in Files (`⌘⇧F` on macOS | none in the terminal) and prompts for a directory to search.
+The "Replace" entry has been substituted for a "Filter" entry that contains files and directories to include or exclude from the search.
 A new buffer lists the search results.
 Double-clicking a search result jumps to it in the file, as do the the `Ctrl+Alt+G` and `Ctrl+Alt+Shift+G` (`^⌘G` and `^⌘⇧G` | none) key bindings for cycling through results.

+A filter consists of a semicolon-separated list of [Lua patterns](#Lua.Patterns) that match filenames and directories to include or exclude.
+Patterns are inclusive by default.
+Exclusive patterns begin with a '!'.
+If no inclusive patterns are given, any filename is initially considered.
+As a convenience, file extensions can be specified literally instead of as a Lua pattern (e.g.
+'.lua' vs. '%.lua$'), and '/' also matches the Windows directory separator ('[/\\]' is not needed).
+The default filter excludes many common binary files and version control folders from searches.
+Textadept keeps track of per-directory filters.
+The [find API][] also allows per-directory filters to be configured.

 Textadept does not support replacing in files directly.
 You must "Find in Files" first, and then "Replace All" for each file containing a result.
 The "Match Case", "Whole Word", and "Regex" flags still apply.

-_Note_: currently, the [find API][] provides the only means to specify a file-type filter.
-While the default filter excludes many common binary files and version control folders from searches, Find in Files could still scan unrecognized binary files or large, unwanted sub-directories.

 ![Find in Files](images/findinfiles.png)

-[find API]: api.html#ui.find.find_in_files_filter
+[find API]: api.html#ui.find.find_in_files_filters

 ### Incremental Find

-Start an incremental search by pressing `Ctrl+Alt+F` (`^⌘F` on Mac OSX | `M-^F` in curses).
-Incremental search searches the buffer as you type, but only recognizes the "Match Case" find option. `Enter` cycles through subsequent matches and `Ctrl+R` (`⌘R` | `^R`) cycles through matches in reverse.
-Pressing `Esc` (`Esc` | `Esc`) stops the search.
+Start an incremental search by pressing `Ctrl+Alt+F` (`^⌘F` on macOS | `M-^F` in the terminal).
+Incremental search searches the buffer as you type.

 ## Source Code Editing